 Now that you have all of the materials needed, it’s time to start “doing”.
 If you’ve never done any woodwork before, it’s probably a good idea to check out a few of the videos below to help you along the way.

 How to Restore Wooden Furniture

 - When restoring wooden furniture, you’ll need to first strip any of the old paint or stain from the piece.
+I recommend this paint stripper.
+It will make your job 10x easier!
 To do this, apply paint stripper to the furniture and give it time to dissolve into the wood.